- Frugal range of engines available

 - High-performance vRS models add excitement

-The Octavia’s engine range comprises of four petrol and diesel engines with varying power outputs.
-In addition to this, the sports-orientated vRS models also include a more powerful diesel option and standalone 2.0-litre petrol.
+The standard Octavia’s engine range comprises of three petrol and two diesel engines, which are offered in a variety of power outputs.
+In addition to this, the sports-orientated vRS models also include a more powerful diesel and petrol option.

 Strong and frugal diesels

-The Octavia offers a choice of two diesel engines in 1.6- and 2.0-litre TDI forms.
-Both are available with the optional seven-speed DSG automatic gearbox and standard six-speed manual.
+The Octavia offers a choice of 1.6- or 2.0-litre TDI diesel engines.
+Both come with a six-speed manual as standard but a seven-speed DSG automatic gearbox is available.

 As of the 2017 facelift, the 115hp 1.6-litre TDI replaces the old 110hp engine.
 It offers the same power as the 1.0-litre petrol, but produces far more torque – 250Nm over 200Nm.
 That means the 1.6-litre diesel feels noticeably stronger when accelerating in a high gear, and is better suited to motorway driving.
 It’s noisy on start-up, though, and remains so when accelerating from a standstill.
-Acceleration is rated at 10.1 seconds to 62mph, 10.1 for the DSG version.
+Acceleration is rated at 10.2 seconds to 62mph, and 10.4 for the DSG version.

-As of May 2016, the mainstream Octavia petrol engines come in 1.0 TSI- and 1.5-litre TSI EVO guises.
+As of May 2016, the mainstream Octavia petrol engines come in 1.0-litre TSI and 1.5-litre TSI EVO guises.
 The former replaces the old 110hp 1.2-litre unit, while the latter is an upgraded version of the previous 140hp 1.4.
 An optional seven-speed DSG automatic is available on all engines, as well as the standard six-speed manual.

 Those looking for more power also have the option of a 150hp 1.5-litre TSI EVO engine.
-It’s noticeably quicker than the 1.0-litre – accelerating from 0-62mph in 8.1 seconds (8.2 for the DSG) – and pulls up hills with far more gusto.
+It’s noticeably quicker than the 1.0-litre – accelerating from 0-62mph in 8.3 seconds (the DSG takes the same time) – and pulls up hills with far more gusto.